The Cookin Chicks

 Loading

-crispy French fried onions on top of smothered pork chops in a baking pan.
+Onion dip, cheddar cheese, and fried onions sprinkled on top of boneless pork chops in a 9x13 baking pan.

 Recipe by: Kristin Hayes